Jacques Marinelli

-Jacques Marinelli (born 15 December 1925) is a French former cyclist.
+Jacques Marinelli (15 December 1925 – 3 July 2025) was a French cyclist.
 He wore the yellow jersey of leadership for six days in the 1949 Tour de France before finishing third.

 Background

+Marinelli was born on 15 December 1925 at Le Blanc-Mesnil, north of Paris.
 The writer Max Favalelli said of Marinelli: "He is a pygmy.
 His body is no thicker than a propelling pencil, his legs no thicker than runner beans.
 And his head is like a fist."
 Marinelli as an adult was 1m 62 tall and wore size 38 shoes.
 He was so thin and sickly-looking as a boy that his mother urged him to play accordion rather than ride a bike.
 Marinelli nevertheless raced and came to prominence in the Trophées Peugeot.
 That brought him selection for the 1948 Tour.